What is Cisco Refresh

 Sustainable Hardware as a Service

 Building on the HaaS model, we developed our Sustainable Hardware as a Service.
 We own the asset and provide fully managed shipping and “white glove” product recovery services.
-This is backed with Cisco’s full manufacturer warranty and Smartnet support, covered throughout the period of the service.
+This is backed with Cisco’s full manufacturer warranty and Smartnet support.
+Covered throughout the period of the service.
 However, we’ve designed the solution in a way that embeds both sustainability and customer value at its core.

 We then provide a financial wrapper using Cisco Capital’s Green Pay solution.
-Cisco Green Pay is an award winning financial solution that ensures Cisco products are sent back to Cisco as part of the service lifecycle and supporting Cisco’s world leading sustainability objectives for 100% product takeback.
+Cisco Green Pay is an award winning financial solution that ensures Cisco products are sent back to Cisco as part of the service lifecycle.
+And supporting Cisco’s world leading sustainability objectives for 100% product takeback.

 Finally, through our detailed product research, you gain access to comprehensive ESG and carbon impact metrics throughout the product lifecycle.
 From day one you have visibility on the role that remanufactured IT is having in helping your business achieve it’s ESG commitments.